Humboldt Broncos bus crash: Immigration

+Sidhu was a permanent resident at the time of the crash, and a criminal conviction that carries a sentence of more than six months ordinarily makes a permanent resident ineligible to remain in the country.
 In 2021, a lawyer for Sidhu sent what the media described as "a voluminous amount of paperwork" to the Canada Border Services Agency arguing that Sidhu should be allowed to stay in Canada once his sentence has been served.
 In March 2022, the CBSA decided that Sidhu's case should be referred to the Immigration and Refugee Board of Canada (IRB), for it to decide if he should be deported.
 Sidhu challenged this decision at the Federal Court, with Federal Court Chief Justice Paul Crampton hearing his challenge in September 2023 and reserving the decision.
 In December 2023, the judge released his decision dismissing Sidhu's application and determining that his case should proceed to the IRB for it to determine whether he is inadmissible to Canada on grounds of serious criminality.
 That hearing took place in May 2024, at which point the IRB ordered that Sidhu be deported.

 Sidhu's lawyer indicated in July 2024 that, following his IRB hearing, Sidhu made an application to be able to remain in Canada on humanitarian and compassionate grounds.
-Sidhu's counsel also indicated that Sidhu will make an application for a pre-removal risk assessment prior to any deportation to India, and that he will request a deferral of any deportation pending a determination of his humanitarian and compassionate application.
-Sidhu's lawyer has stated that these legal procedures "could take months or years".
+Sidhu's counsel also indicated that Sidhu would make an application for a pre-removal risk assessment prior to any deportation to India, and that he would request a deferral of any deportation pending a determination of his humanitarian and compassionate application.
+Sidhu's lawyer stated that these legal procedures "could take months or years".

+In early February 2026, the lawyer for Sidhu stated that Immigration, Refugees and Citizenship Canada rejected his pre-removal risk assessment application.
+On February 17, 2026, Sidhu filed for judicial review of that decision in Federal Court.

+In March 2026, media reported that CBSA had asked for Sidhu's travel documents so it could begin the process of removing him from Canada.
+Sidhu's lawyer said he would ask CBSA to temporarily defer Sidhu's removal until his humanitarian and compassionate permanent residence application is decided, which, he says, could be another two years.
+His deportation was scheduled for Monday, April 27, 2026.
+On Friday, April 24, 2026, Federal Court Justice Jocelyne Gagné granted an emergency stay halting the removal, pending the court's hearing of Sidhu's challenge to the Canada Border Services Agency's refusal to defer his deportation while his application to remain in Canada on humanitarian and compassionate grounds is decided.
+Sidhu's lawyer, Michael Greene, had sought a 17-month deferral, arguing in part that Sidhu has young children, including a son born with a rare lung disorder that doctors said would be endangered by air quality in India.
+His lawyer said the stay could last several months while the humanitarian application is reviewed.